cantr1/DataAnalystPortfolio/HeartDiseaseAnalysis/readme.md

     along with patient 'age' and 'sex'.
     These factors play a pivotal role in assessing the risk of heart disease.

-    Data Visualization: We've employed Python and its libraries Matplotlib and Seaborn to create a suite of visualizations.
+    Data Visualization: I've employed Python and its libraries Matplotlib and Seaborn to create a suite of visualizations.
 These range from histograms to complex correlation heatmaps, offering a visual exploration of the data and facilitating an understanding of the intricate relationships between different health indicators.

-    Prevalence of Heart Disease: Our findings indicate that in the sampled data, 55% of the patients are affected by heart disease.
+    Prevalence of Heart Disease: My findings indicate that in the sampled data, 55% of the patients are affected by heart disease.
 This significant proportion highlights the critical nature of the issue and the need for focused preventive healthcare measures.

+    Machine Learning Model: Created a machine learning model with SKLearn that was shown to have 87% accuracy in predicting heart disease.

 Project Aim